 - REU participants may take Math 4698 (research assistantship) but NOT required to do so.
 The advantage is that the course would appear on the transcript.
 The disadvantage is that if you are a HOPE scholar, they will count the course against your hours and this may reduce your subsequent support from them.
 The course must be audited, rather than taken for credit.

-- At the end of the REU, students will be required to provide written reports on their work and can display their research in a poster session that will be held in the Fall.
+- At the end of the REU, students will be required to provide written reports on their work and participate in a poster session.